tchoi8/handmadecomputer/RAMcity/readme.md

 I made a painting of the Random Access City on the studio wall.

+Hand making circuits is an act of love, love for the ideas that the computer has come to embody.
+It is a practice devoted to the history and craft of computation, one that's taught me a great respect for the material and form.
+There is an elegance in the abstraction and repetition of computational logic that I can only describe as 'beautiful.'

+Nam June Paik wrote “… Karma is samsara.
+Relationship is metempsychosis.
+We are in open circuits" (Manifestos, Great Bear Pamphlets, Something Else Press, 1966).
+I wonder what he meant by "We are in open circuits?"
+Did he mean a circuit of information?
+And if so, do we try to close these circuits by mastering the technologies of our time?
+Or can we become part of the circuit?
+Our memories dispursed across the people places we touch.

 ##Extra

 - [1] D-Type Flip-Flops can be also made from NAND logic gates.